hunt-genes/PPU-GenEpi/Day5/README.md

 It looks like BBJ and HUNT have SNP coordinates from hg38, but GLGC has summary statistics from hg18 and hg19.
 We must use [UCSC listOver](https://genome.ucsc.edu/cgi-bin/hgLiftOver) to convert the hg19 coordinates to hg38 before meta-analysis.
 We can use liftOver on the command line or via the web.
 To avoid extensive file manipulation on your part, we already used this .bed file to make a new version of the GLGC results: `GLGC-LDL-hg38-preMeta.txt`.
 This file also has a header that is consistent with the other two files.
 You will use this in the meta-analysis.
 The instructions for using liftOver are below.

-Create a .bed file file from GLGC-LDL-preMeta.txt using linux tools `awk` and `sed` in the following the command:
+Create a .bed file file from GLGC-LDL-preMeta.txt using Linux tools `awk` and `sed` in the following the command:
 `awk ' NR > 1 {print $2"\t"$3"\t"$4"\t"$5}' GLGC-LDL-preMeta.txt | sed 's/:/\t/g' | awk '{print $1"\t"$2-1"\t"$2"\t"$1":"$2"\t"$4}' > GLCG.hg19.bed`

 **Web option:**